talagayev/OpenMMDL/docs/openmmdl_simulation.rst

 Application
 ------------------------------

-An example of how a command line of OpenMMDL-Simulation should look is:
+An example of how a command line of **OpenMMDL Simulation** should look is:

 .. code-block:: text